eichelbw/franklin/README.md

 Have begun persuing the todo aspect of this project more than the Flask side of things.
 As such, _microblog_ progress is on hold.

 Presently, sync works both ways for Evernote todos.
-The problem on the EN side of things is that the app will delete any text in the note that isn't associated with a check box.
-This has obvious drawbacks.

 The next thing to do on the EN side is to allow for the user to have multiple notes tagged todo.
 Todos with the same note should be displayed under a header of the note title.